Regularization of the Factorization Method with Applications to Inverse Scattering: Regularized Factorization Method

 The real-valued function $\phi(t ; \alpha)$ denotes the filter associated with a given regularization technique.
 Here we will assume that $\phi(t ; \alpha): \big(0 ,\lambda_1 \big] \to \R_{\geq0}$ satisfies that for all $0 < t \leq \lambda_1$

-Now, do to the fact that $A$ is positive and compact we have that there is a bounded linear `square root' operator denoted $Q: X \to H$ such that $A=Q^* Q$ where the adjoint $Q^*$ is defined by
+Now, {due} to the fact that $A$ is positive and compact we have that there is a bounded linear `square root' operator denoted $Q: X \to H$ such that $A=Q^* Q$ where the adjoint $Q^*$ is defined by

 see Theorem 2.2 of \cite{RegFMme} for details.
 We also obtain that